tusen-ai/naive-ui/src/cascader/demos/enUS/custom-render.demo.md

 # Customizing render

-The `render-label` can be used to batch render menu options.
+The `render-label` can be used to batch render cascader menu options.

 ```html
 <n-cascader